Get Early Access to NVIDIA B200 With 30,000 Free Cloud Credits

 Unlike A100 & H100, the NVIDIA L40S GPU is built on the Ada Lovelace architecture.
 It is considered to be the most powerful universal GPU for the data center, capable of delivering E2E acceleration for the next generation of AI-enabled applications.

-The fourth-gen Tensor cores in L40S provide performance gains for faster AI & data science training.
+The fourth-gen Tensor cores in NVIDIA L40S provide performance gains for faster AI & data science training.
 On the other hand, third-gen Ray Tracing (RT) cores in the L40S offer massive improvements in the ray-tracing performance.

-Features of A100, H100, and L40S
+Comparing Features of A100, H100 and L40S

 Architecture and Specifications

-The NVIDIA A100 built on the Ampere architecture, consists of 54 billion transistors in comparison to its predecessor V100’s 21.1 billion transistors.
-The NVIDIA H100, built on the Hopper Architecture, is packed with 80 billion transistors.
-The NVIDIA L40S is built on the Ada Lovelace Architecture and constitutes 35.8 billion transistors.
+• The NVIDIA A100 built on the Ampere architecture, consists of 54 billion transistors in comparison to its predecessor V100’s 21.1 billion transistors.

 The advanced design of H100 is instrumental in providing much better performance metrics, up to 4X higher AI training on GPT-3 when compared to the NVIDIA A100 GPU.
+The L40S is the most powerful GPU universal GPU from NVIDIA.
+It is suitable for LLM-fine tuning, small model training and video streaming applications.

 Tensor Cores

 The third-generation tensor cores in the NVIDIA A100 provide 2x performance boost for sparse models.
-This not only benefits AI inference but also largely improves the performance of model training.
 It delivers 312 teraFLOPS (TFLOPS) of deep learning performance.
+These cores are capable of delivering optimal performance across AI and HPC tasks due to support of precisions like FP64, FP32, TF32, BF16, INT8 and more.

 In comparison to the A100, the NVIDIA H100 features fourth-generation tensor cores and a Transformer Engine with FP8 precision.
 This results in 4x faster training over the prior generation for the GPT-3 (175B) model.
 The Tensor Memory Accelerator (TMA), which is a new part of the Hopper Architecture, frees up the GPU from memory management tasks.